KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/nssl-mpas.md

 ## Status
 - Experimental / pre-operational.
 GSL states these systems are not for operational use and the supporting websites are not maintained 24/7.
-- MPAS-RN3-NSSL was paused during NSSL's transition of its MPAS runs from the NOAA Jet HPC to the NOAA Ursa HPC; verify current availability before relying on its cadence.
+- Only MPAS-HTPO-NSSL (`mpasht2`) remains active as of mid-July 2026.
+MPAS-RN3-NSSL was discontinued after 2026-03-16 (it did not resume following NSSL's Jet→Ursa HPC transition) and MPAS-RN-NSSL was discontinued after 2026-06-16.
 - NSSL's legacy 4 km WRF-NSSL run was scheduled to cease on or near 31 March 2026 (Jet decommissioning) as resources shifted toward MPAS development.
 - Expected to feed the eventual operational RRFSv2; once RRFSv2 is implemented and lands on NOMADS/AWS, a separate operational entry will be warranted.